Xevion/phototag/README.md

 ## To-do

-* Implement async or parallel processing to conver & tag photos faster or in batches
+* Implement async or (proper) parallel processing to convert & tag photos faster or in batches
     * Move to more precise logging system
 * Test with different RAW file formats
     * Stress test use with Adobe sidecar files